COPO: Causal-Oriented Policy Optimization for Hallucinations of MLLMs: Experiments

-\textbf{Implementation Details.} We adopt four representative open-source MLLM models in our experiments for evaluation: InstructBLIP \cite{dai2023instructblipgeneralpurposevisionlanguagemodels}, MiniGPT-4 \cite{zhu2023minigpt}, LLaVA-1.5 \cite{liu2024improved} and Qwen-VL \cite{bai2023qwenvlversatilevisionlanguagemodel}.
-We build our method on top of a pre-trained 7B-sized model, and fine-tune it using our proposed causal-oriented reinforcement learning framework on A100 GPU clusters.
-More details are provided in the \textbf{Appendix}.
+\textbf{Implementation Details.} We adopt four representative MLLMs for evaluation: InstructBLIP \cite{dai2023instructblipgeneralpurposevisionlanguagemodels}, MiniGPT-4 \cite{zhu2023minigpt}, LLaVA-1.5 \cite{liu2024improved}, and Qwen-VL \cite{bai2023qwenvlversatilevisionlanguagemodel}.
+We build our method on top of a pre-trained 7B-sized model, and fine-tune it using our proposed COPO framework on A100 GPU clusters.
+More details are shown in the \textbf{Appendix}.